chrispyles/slow/README.md

 l = [1, 2, 3]
 ```

+Lists can be either mutable or immutable; all lists are mutable by default, by an immutable copy of any list can be created with the `to_immutable` method described below.
+(Similarly, a mutable copy of any list can be created with the `to_mutable` method.)
+Immutable lists do not allow any modification (e.g. index assignment, `list.append`).
+However, making an immutable list does not make its elements themselves immutable.

 #### List Methods

 The `list` type has several built-in methods, each of which is described below.